Changing History to Her Story Exhibition

 Then the Taliban set their sights on girls’ schools.
 They pinned a letter to the gate of Ziauddin's school, warning him not to allow the girls to continue wearing the normal school uniform.
 Instead, they insisted the girls must wear burkas and cover their faces.

-By 2008, the Taliban were using more violent methods to impose their rules.
-They began blowing up schools – mostly girls’ schools – almost every day.
-Malala was then eleven and was interviewed on several TV channels, speaking out for girls’ right to go to school.
-In a BBC interview in Urdu, the national language of Pakistan, she said: “How dare the Taliban take away my right to education?”
+By 2008, the Taliban were using more violent methods to impose their rules, regularly blowing up schools – mostly girls’ schools.
+Malala, then eleven, was interviewed on several TV channels, speaking out for girls’ right to go to school.
+In a BBC interview, she said: “How dare the Taliban take away my right to education?”

-Soon after, it was announced that all schools for girls were to be closed and that no girl in the Swat Valley was permitted to attend school.
-Malala started to write a diary about life in Swat under the Taliban and excerpts were read out on BBC radio, but under a pseudonym, Gul Makai, which means cornflower.
-She talked about her fear, the ban on girls going to school, and being forced to wear a burka and hide her face.
+Soon after, all girls' schools were forced to close and girls in the Swat Valley were forbidden to attend school.
+Excerpts from Malala's diary, describing life under the Taliban, were broadcast on BBC Radio under a pseudonym.
 Later, in a documentary, she said: “They cannot stop me... our challenge to the world around us is: save our school, save our Pakistan, save our Swat.”

-In January 2012, Malala travelled to Karachi with her family, where a school was to be named after her to honour her activism against the Taliban.
-In Malala’s speech at this opening, she said: “We want to be able to make our own decisions and be free to go to school or work.
+In January 2012, Malala travelled to Karachi with her family to make a speech at a school which was to be named in her honour.
+She said: “We want to be able to make our own decisions and be free to go to school or work.
 Nowhere in the Koran does it say that a woman should be dependent on a man or have to listen to a man.”

-On 12 July 2013, her sixteenth birthday, Malala was invited to the UN.
-100 young people from 80 countries gathered to listen to her, and the UN Secretary-General, Ban Ki-moon, called the day ‘Malala Day’.
+On 12 July 2013, her sixteenth birthday, Malala was invited to speak at the UN.
+The UN Secretary-General, Ban Ki-moon, called the day ‘Malala Day’.
 He said: “I urge you to keep speaking out.
 Keep raising the pressure.
 Keep making a difference.
 And together let us follow the lead of this brave girl.
 Let us put education first.
 Let us make this world better for all.”

 Malala replied: “Today is the day of every woman, boy and girl who has raised their voice for their rights.
 Let us wage a global struggle against illiteracy, poverty and terrorism.
 Let us pick up our books and pens, they are our most powerful weapons.
 Education is the only solution.
 Education first.”